forgiv/simplejwt/README.md

 - `JWT_SECRET` is a random string for generating your hash
 - `JWT_EXPIRY` is the number of seconds before a token expires
   - Defaults to 24 hours if environment variable isn't found
+- `JWT_REFRESH` is the number of seconds after expiration that a token can no longer be refreshed
+  - Defaults to 48 hours after expiry

 ## Usage